jclopeztavera/medstudents-depression/README.md

 * Describe the main limitations of the study.

 Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to judge its appropriateness for the study and to verify the reported results.
 When possible, quantify findings and present them with appropriate indicators of measurement error or uncertainty (such as confidence intervals).
 Avoid relying solely on statistical hypothesis testing, such as P values, which fail to convey important information about effect size and precision of estimates.
 References for the design of the study and statistical methods should be to standard works when possible (with pages stated).

-Define statistical terms, abbreviations, and most symbols.
-Specify the statistical software package(s) and versions used.
+We used R version 3.3.2 (2016-10-31) -- "Sincere Pumpkin Patch" on a x86_64-apple-darwin13.4.0 (64-bit) platform.  the statistical software package(s) and versions used.
 Distinguish prespecified from exploratory analyses, including subgroup analyses.

 ## Ethics Statement

 ## Study design